 - Polo shirt (approx. $29)

-Please note NMT also offers a partnership program with industry - 5 weeks intensive on campus program followed by 2 days per week industry placement plus 1 day per week on campus for the remainder of the semester.
+This begins with eight weeks full-time on campus and then students will move to two days per week industry placement plus one day per week on campus for the remainder of the semester.

 As well as the in-class component, you will need to complete approximately five hours of additional study each week outside of class hours, including private study, assignment preparation, and research.